The Benefits of Revocable Living Trusts

 A living trust is an estate planning tool that can be used to protect your assets and transfer your wealth to the next generation.
 When properly prepared and funded with your assets, it can provide many benefits for you and your loved ones.

-A living trust is also referred to as a revocable living trust; that is, you can modify it during your lifetime.
-You also still own and have control over the assets in a revocable living trust while you are alive.
-This is in contrast to an irrevocable trust, which takes over ownership of the assets that are placed into it.
+A living trust is also referred to as a revocable living trust; that is, you can generally modify it during your lifetime.
+You can also continue to own and have control over the assets in your revocable living trust while you are alive and well.

 How Does a Trust Work?